-Regular and punctual attendance, along with preparation for class, is expected of all students and has a direct relationship to success.
+Regular, punctual attendance and preparation for class are expected of all students and are directly related to success.
 This level of expectation is primarily the responsibility of students and parents.
 The school will support the efforts of parents and students in establishing positive behaviours.

-- School-directed field trips and curriculum-related activities, pre-approved by the Administration, will be identified as school-related absences on a student's attendance file.
+- Preapproved by the Administration, school-directed field trips and curriculum-related activities will be identified as school-related absences on a student's attendance file.

-- Requests to sanction absences due to provincial or national competitions, religious ceremonies, and medical situations should be directed to an Administrator and will be reviewed on an individual basis of need.
+- Requests to sanction absences due to provincial or national competitions, religious ceremonies, and medical situations should be directed to an Administrator.
+They will be reviewed on an individual basis of need.

 An automated phone system contacts the home in the evening daily when a student has missed a class.
-If you are not aware of the absence, you are encouraged to speak to your son/daughter and contact the school if you would like follow-up action.
+If you are unaware of the absence, you should speak to your child and contact the school if you want follow-up action.

-Parents/guardians are requested to notify the school with a brief message at 780.568.3642 or [email protected] to report all absences.
+Parents/guardians must notify the school with a brief message at 780.568.3642 or [email protected] to report all absences.

-Teachers generally make contact with parents if students have missed five or more classes without reasonable explanation.
-If necessary, a teacher may refer attendance concerns to a Counsellor or an Administrator.
+Teachers generally contact parents if students have missed 10 or more classes without a reasonable explanation.
+A teacher may refer attendance concerns to a Counsellor or an Administrator if necessary.

 Parents are encouraged to sign up for PowerSchool.